rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/tutorials/session4-computational-reproducibility-tools.md

 QUESTION: WILL PARTICIPANTS RUN INTO "CONTAINER ALREADY EXISTS" IF THEY HAVE PREVIOUSLY LOGGED INTO CERES WITH JUPYTERHUB USING THE CONTAINER?

 You should now have at least one Singularity image in your home directory on Ceres.
 You will see that despite pulling from Dockerhub, Singularity has built the image(s) as .sif (Singularity Image Fomat).
+The commands above result in a local copy of the Docker image in the Singularity Image Format.
+In building the SIF, individual layers of the Docker image have been combined into a single file for use by Singularity.

-## Running a Container Interactively on Ceres
+## Running a Singularity Container Interactively on Ceres
 To "enter" the container by running it interactively on Ceres type:

 ```singularity shell pangeo-notebook```